-- Necessary diagnostic, preventative, therapeutic, curing, treating, mitigating, and rehabilitative services, and maintenance and personal care services and - 2) Required by a chronically ill individual and provided pursuant to a plan of care prescribed by a licensed health care practitioner.
+- Necessary diagnostic, preventative, therapeutic, curing, treating, mitigating, rehabilitative services, and maintenance and personal care services, and - 2) Required by a chronically ill individual and provided pursuant to a plan of care prescribed by a licensed health care practitioner.

 Chronically ill individual.
-A chronically ill individual is one who has been certified by a licensed health care practitioner within the previous 12 months as:
+You are chronically ill if you have been certified by a licensed health care practitioner within the previous 12 months as one of the following:

-- Being unable for at least 90 days, to perform at least two activities of daily living without substantial assistance from another individual, due to loss of functional capacity.
-Activities of daily living are eating, toileting, transferring, bathing, dressing, and continence and - Requiring substantial supervision to be protected from threats to health and safety due to severe cognitive impairment.
+- You are unable for at least 90 days, to perform at least two activities of daily living without substantial assistance from another individual, due to loss of functional capacity.
+Activities of daily living are eating, toileting, transferring, bathing, dressing, and continence, or - You require substantial supervision to be protected from threats to health and safety due to severe cognitive impairment.